Shahzebdevv/tech-writing-contribution/BROKEN_GUIDE.md

 cd into repo-name
 ```

-10. creat a new BRANCH for ur changes (this is required!)
+10. creat a new BRANCH for your changes (this is required!)
 ```
 git branch -b myFeatureFix
 ```

-3. make change u wants to do in file. add cool feature or remove bugs or do both but dont break code, then add files using below command:
+3. make change you wants to do in file. add cool feature or remove bugs or do both but don't break code, then add files using below command:
 ```
 git add .
 ```